Kevin Matthews (American football)

-Kevin James Matthews (born February 4, 1987) is an American former professional football center who played five seasons in the National Football League (NFL).
+Kevin James Matthews (born February 4, 1987) is an American former professional football player who was a center for five seasons in the National Football League (NFL).
 He played college football for the Texas A&M Aggies and was signed as a undrafted free agent by the Tennessee Titans.

 Early life

 Matthews attended Elkins High School, where he received All-District honors in his last two years.
 He was named to the 2005 All-Greater Houston football team.
 He also practiced the shot put.

 He accepted a scholarship from Texas A&M University, becoming a starter at center as a junior.
 He finished his college career with 34 games and 25 straight starts.